icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 19. **How do I renew the application for an additional year of access?**

 DACO approval will expire after two years of access.
 You may renew your application on the ICGC DACO website from 90 days prior to expiry and up to 90 days after expiry.
-In order to renew your application, please click the renew button at the top of the application and make any changes (if necessary) to your currently approved application before re-submitting it online.
+For more details, see our section covering [How to Renew an Application](https://docs.icgc-argo.org/docs/data-access/daco/renew-close#how-to-renew-an-application).

 20. **Our access to the controlled data has expired after our 2-year approval.
 Can I still renew it?**

-If you wish to regain access, you may, within 90 days of expiry, verify or update information in your application and re-submit it for annual renewal.
-Beyond this period, your application will be closed and you will then have to submit a new application in order to be granted access.
+Yes, if your access has expired, you have up to 90 days post-expiry to renew your application.
+Beyond this 90-day window, your application will be closed, and you will need to submit a completely new application to regain access.